matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 worry about the inside of bricks.
 They have certain properties, they have certain expectations.
-And I think it is one of the selling points of Object Orientation, that this is a way to make these kinds of units that we can combine to make programs that are easy to understand.
+And I think it is one of the selling points of Object Orientation, that this is a way to make these kinds of units that we can combine to make programs that are easier to understand.
 Because we understand the pieces.
-And we put the pieces together, we get something we can understand.
+And we put the pieces together, and we get something we can understand.

 [Time 0:13:06]